Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Their daughter lived for five days in 2016 after being born at the East Kent Hospitals University NHS Foundation Trust.

-The expectant mother was rushed to hospital after meconium, the name for a baby's first stool, was spotted after her waters broke, and is a sign the baby is in distress.
+The expectant mother was rushed to hospital after meconium, the name for a baby's first stool was spotted after her waters broke, and is a sign the baby is in distress.
 She thought she would have an emergency C-section but instead was taken to the labour ward to have a vaginal birth.

-She went on to live for five days, spending her the entire time in hospital with her parents.
+She went on to live for five days, spending her entire time in hospital with her parents.

 Initially, her parents thought the loss of their daughter had been a 'horrible freak accident'.